jaslam94/Junaid.GoogleGemini.Net/README.md

 ### TextService

 `TextService` is used to generate text-only content.
-The `GenereateContentAsync` method takes a `string` (text prompt) as an argument and returns the textual data.
+The `GenereateContentAsync` method takes a mandatory `string` (text prompt) as an argument and returns the textual data.

 ```csharp
 var service = new TextService();
 var result = await service.GenereateContentAsync("Say Hi to me!");
 ```

+An optional argument named `configuration` of `GenerateContentConfiguration` type can also be passed to the above method `GenereateContentAsync`.
+For information on its usage navigate to [configuration section](#configuration) of this page.

 ### VisionService